Cron is a Unix-like operating system software utility used to schedule automatic time-based computer commands. The Raspberry Pi can also use Cron.

 Running as root, Crontab entries can also be used with

 Creating a Crontab

-One Cron table can contain many, if not all, Cron jobs in one.
+One Cron table can contain one or many, Cron jobs.
 After creating a Cron table for the very first time, some systems will give the option to choose the default editor for editing the tables.
-I prefer to use
+For this post, it is recommended to use

 Creating a Crontab for root

-To create, and later edit, a Cron table for the root user, the crontab terminal command can be used:
+To create a Cron table for the root user, the crontab terminal command can be used:

 Creating a Crontab for a specific user

 As mentioned above, each user on a specific Linux system has access to its own Crontab.
 Although not the norm, in some cases it might be necessary to have a user-specific cron table.

 To, for example, create a cron table for the user ‘john’, use:

 This same command is used to access/edit the ‘john’ user’s Cron table in the future.